College students now have a greater opportunity to save money by comparing prices online before purchasing their textbooks.

 As part of the Higher Education Opportunity Act, all colleges are required to post a list of the books required for every class.
 This law took effect on July 1.

-The book list for Mercyhurst College can be accessed by logging in to my.mercyhurst.edu and clicking on the Bookstore and Coffee Shop tab, which can be found under Campus Life.
+The book list for Mercyhurst College can be accessed by logging on to my.mercyhurst.edu and clicking on the Bookstore and Coffee Shop tab, which can be found under Campus Life.
 Once on the Bookstore and Coffee Shop tab, the book list is located on the left hand side of the page under Erie Book List.

 The information on the list includes the title of the book, the author, edition, ISBN, new price and used price.

 “Book prices were getting out of control,” Cullen said.
-“What we try to do, the teachers try to do and congress was trying to do is make things cheaper for the students.”
+“What we try to do, the teachers try to do and Congress was trying to do is make things cheaper for the students.”

-However now that she knows the book list is available, she said she plans to compare book prices online before deciding where to purchase her textbooks.
+Now that she knows the book list is available, she said she plans to compare book prices online before deciding where to purchase her textbooks.

 Despite students having more of an opportunity to purchase textbooks from retailers other than the Mercyhurst Bookstore, Cullen doesn’t seem too worried about future sales.